tem-ctrl/Wednesday_last_day_of_month/README.md

 # Wednesday_first_day_of_month

 - Counts the total number of Wednesdays in the $21_{st} Century;
-- Counts the number of Wednesdays that fall the first day of a month;
+- Counts the number of Wednesdays that fall the last day of a month;
 - Calculate the percentage.

 ## Packages needed